MTLDDB/springmvc/README.md

 # springmvc
 a sample test.
-a springmvc demo with a interceptor and upload picture.img.
+1,a springmvc demo with a interceptor and upload picture.img.
+2,struts